7 Republican senators vote to convict Trump on incitement charge

 Former President Trump was acquitted Saturday in the Senate on the impeachment charge of inciting the Jan.
 6 Capitol riot – though seven Republican senators still voted with Democrats to convict.

-Those Republicans include: Sens.
+Those Republicans included Sens.
 Richard Burr of North Carolina, Bill Cassidy of Louisiana, Susan Collins of Maine, Lisa Murkowski of Alaska, Mitt Romney of Utah, Ben Sasse of Nebraska and Pat Toomey of Pennsylvania.

 TRUMP ACQUITTED IN SECOND IMPEACHMENT TRIAL ON CHARGE OF INCITING JAN.
 6 CAPITOL RIOT